PortlandStatePowerLab/docker-tutorial/README.md

 - Change directory to the docker-tutorial folder
 - Build the Dockerfile.buster and wait for the process to finish
 - Run the docker image as *-id* interactive and detached so it is running in the background
+- Note: Read below section on RAM use before running for the first time!

 ```shell
 git clone https://github.com/PortlandStatePowerLab/docker-tutorial